ddev/ddev.com/src/content/blog/docker-providers.md

 ## Switching to a New Docker Provider with DDEV

-If you've tried out a new Docker provider and just want to switch, use [this tip from the FAQ](https://ddev.readthedocs.io/en/latest/users/usage/faq/#how-can-i-migrate-from-one-docker-provider-to-another).
+If you've tried out a new Docker provider and have decided to switch, use [this tip from the FAQ](https://ddev.readthedocs.io/en/latest/users/usage/faq/#how-can-i-migrate-from-one-docker-provider-to-another).

 The bottom line is: